Counting tame $SL_3$- and $SL_4$- frieze patterns over finite fields: Introduction

-\end{enumerate} \end{theorem*} Everything mentioned so far works for arbitrary $ k $.
-Unfortunately, counting the spaces $ C_k(n) $ and $ C_k^*(n) $ turns out to be quite hard in general and we only managed to count $ C_k(n) $ for $ k = 3 $ and $ k = 4 $ and $ C_k^*(n) $ for $ k = 3 $.
-It may be possible to adapt our methods for counting these sets to higher $ k $, but doing so involves a system of recursions that grows exponentially with $ k $, meaning it gets quite unwieldy for higher $ k $. \\ In section 1 we explore the relationship between tame $ \SL_k $-frieze patterns and the so called generalized quiddity elements, $ (k-1) n $ elements of $ K $ that uniquely determine the frieze pattern in question.
+Unfortunately, counting the spaces $ C_k^*(n) $ turns out to be quite hard in general and we only managed to count $ C^*_k(n) $ for $ k = 3 $ and $ k = 4 $.
+It may be possible to adapt our methods for counting these sets to higher $ k $, but doing so involves a system of recursions that grows exponentially with $ k $, meaning it gets quite unwieldy for higher $ k $. \\ In section 1 we explore the relationship between tame $ \SL_k $-frieze patterns and their quiddity sequence, an $ n $-periodic sequence of vectors $ q_i \in K^{k-1} $ that uniquely determines the frieze pattern in question.
 We use the fact that the variety of tame $ \SL_k $-frieze patterns can be embedded into the Grassmannian $ \G(k,n) $ in such a way that all entries correspond to certain Plücker coordinates \cite{morier2014linear}, \cite{baur2021friezes}.
-The generalized quiddity elements then also correspond to certain Plücker coordinates.
-We then show, using Plücker relations, how to calculate arbitrary entries from the generalized quiddity elements and that the set of tame $ \SL_k $-frieze patterns of a given width are in bijection with the set of generalized quiddity elements.
-We also give a criterion for when elements $ (a_{j,i})_{j\in[k-1],i\in[n]} \in K^{(k-1) \times n} $ are the generalized quiddity elements of an $ \SL_k $-frieze pattern. \\ Section 2 then establishes the connection between $ C_k^{(*)}(n) $ and $ \Quid(k,n) $.
-We show that a set $ \Coeff(v) \subset \Quid(k,n) $ can be assigned to each $ v \in C_k^{(*)}(n) $ and that $ \Quid(k,n) $ is the union of these sets.
+The entries of the quiddity sequence vectors then also correspond to certain Plücker coordinates.
+We then show, using Plücker relations, how to calculate arbitrary entries from the quiddity sequence and that the set of tame $ \SL_k $-frieze patterns of a given width are in bijection with the set of quiddity sequences of a specific period.
+We also give a criterion for when a sequence of vectors is the quiddity sequence of a tame $ \SL_k $-frieze pattern. \\ Section 2 then establishes the connection between $ C_k^{(*)}(n) $ and $ \Quid(k,n) $.
+We show that a certain set $ \Coeff(v) \subset \Quid(k,n) $ can be assigned to each $ v \in C_k^{(*)}(n) $ and that $ \Quid(k,n) $ is the union of these sets.
 Moreover we prove that $ \Coeff(v) $ only depends on the class of $ v $ under the action of $ \PGL(k,K) $ and characterizes this class.
 We also show how to count $ \Coeff(v) $ and the stabilizer $ \PGL(k,K)_v $.
-Putting everything together we then prove Theorem \ref{thm:numberOfFriezes}. \\ Section 3 is dedicated to counting $ C_3(n) $ and thus tame $ \SL_3 $-frieze patterns with $ n \not\equiv 0 \mod 3 $.
+Putting everything together we then prove Theorem \ref{thm:numberOfFriezes}.
+Afterwards, we show how to use the result from \cite{galashin2024positroids} to solve the case $ \gcd(k,n) = 1 $. \\ Section 3 is dedicated to counting $ C_3(n) $ and thus tame $ \SL_3 $-frieze patterns with $ n \not\equiv 0 \mod 3 $.
 This involves defining some other, similar sets and solving a system of recursions.
-Our result is \begin{cor*}[\ref{cor:k3relativelyPrime}] Let $ \lvert K \rvert = q < \infty $.
+The main result from this section is a special case of Corollary \ref{cor:numberOfFriezegcd1}, but instead of relying on \cite{galashin2024positroids} we give a different, constructive method for counting $ C_3(n) $ that does not use any advanced theory.
+Only some basic Linear Algebra and Projective Geometry is required.
+Additionally, we also count $ C_3(n) $ in the case where $ n $ is divisible by $ 3 $, something which does not follow from \cite{galashin2024positroids}.
+More importantly, we derive some intermediate results that will be used in the next section. \\ In section 4 we take care of the remaining tame $ \SL_3 $-frieze patterns by counting $ C_3^*(n) $.
+The method here is very similar to the previous section, we define some sets, derive a system of recursions for the number of elements of these sets, and then solve it.
+Our result here is \begin{cor*}[\ref{cor:k3divisibleBy3}] Let $ \lvert K \rvert = q < \infty $.
 Let $ w \geq 1 $ and $ n = w + 4 $.
-If $ \gcd(3,n) = 1 $, then the number of tame $ \SL_3 $-frieze patterns of width $ w $ is
+If $ \gcd(3,n) \neq 1 $, then the number of tame $ \SL_3 $-frieze patterns of width $ w $ is